HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 ```

-## 3. Generating new XRISM-Xtend images, exposure maps, and light curves
+## 3. Generating new XRISM-Xtend images and exposure maps

 ### Converting energy bounds to channel bounds